Coronavirus digest: Indian COVID variant reaches Philippines | DW | 11.05.2021

 The variants were reported in two workers who had returned from Oman and the UAE.
 Meanwhile, Hong Kong has scrapped a plan to compulsorily inoculate foreign domestic workers.
 Follow DW for latest.

-The Philippines reported the first two cases of the Indian COVID-19 variant on Tuesday.
+The Philippines reported its first two cases of the Indian COVID-19 variant on Tuesday.

 The country's health ministry said that the variant, B.1.617, was identified in two Filipino workers who returned to the island country in April from the UAE and Oman.

-Aletha Dr Guzman, the director of the ministry's epidemiology bureau, said that the identified individuals were in isolation since coming back.
+Aletha Guzman, director of the ministry's epidemiology bureau, said that the identified individuals were in isolation since coming back.

 The Philippines has temporarily barred flights from India to the country.